eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 **Definition: Alignment**

 Given some `address` of a memory access, and some `alignment_size`, we say that the `address` is `alignment_size`-aligned if `address % alignment_size = 0`.
-If a `alignment_size` is not explicitly stated, we usually either refer to an access being aligned to the size of the access (4-byte `int` access with 4-byte alignment and 8-byte Object pointers with an 8-byte alignment).
+If a `alignment_size` is not explicitly stated, we usually either refer to an access being aligned to the size of the access.
+Examples:

+- 4-byte `int` access with 4-byte alignment
+- 8-byte Object pointers with an 8-byte alignment
+- vector access with 16 `int` elements, size of 64 bytes, with a 64-byte alignment

 We can also talk about cacheline-alignment, usually referring to an `alignment_size = 64` byte alignment.
+For vectors, it is important to note that the alignment is based on the total size of the vector, and not the size of the elements.
+We can also talk about the alignment of memory, or specificall a memory address.
+For example, all Java Objects (the pointers to the beginning of the Object) are 8-byte aligned.
+The elements of an array are all aligned by the size of the element.
+This means if we access the element in an array, this scalar (non-vectorized) access is always aligned.
+However, if we load a vector of elements from an array, this vector access is not guaranteed to be aligned: `int` elements are only 4-byte aligned, and a vector of 16 elements would require a 64-byte alignment to be aligned.
+Hence, when moving from scalar to vector code, we have to do additional work if we want to acheive alignment of our vector accesses.
 Note that the alignment size is a power of 2, because all relevant sizes are powers of 2.

 **Some architectures allow only aligned access**